 Langley Named Southland Player of the Week

-FRISCO, Texas – Senior defensive back Brendan Langley has been named Southland Conference Defensive Player of the Week announced league officials Monday morning.
-It is the first time this season that Langley has received a conference weekly honor.
+FRISCO, Texas – Senior Brendan Langley has been named Southland Conference Special Teams Player of the Week announced league official Monday morning.
+Langley received the award for his efforts on the field against Incarnate Word.